Chris Wilson Logo

 Addressing multiple accountabilities

-Establish relastionship between collective body and participating organizations
+Establish the relastionship between the collaborative body and participating organizations

 Identifying power imbalances